Wednesday, 16 October 2013

 Child B is likely to be unhappy because they really really want that elephant.
 They don't want to wait.
 Waiting is a life skill though, it's something we all need to do.
 It's also teaching Child B to respect boundaries, the boundary here being that they can't take the toy because Child A has it.
 It's okay for them to feel angry or annoyed, we need to let them feel it and express it and then deal with it.
 It would be wrong to trivialise or invalidate how they're feeling.
 Hell, even let them tell Child A how miffed they are, they're entitled to feel that way.
 So long as they understand that they still can't take the toy, they still have to wait.

-If Child A, fickle creatures that children are, finally lose interest in the toy and move on the adult can either indicate to Child B that the toy is no longer being used or they could remind Child A that Child B was waiting for it.
-This is now teaching Child A to respect others and also instils an awareness of others feelings too.
+If Child A, fickle creatures that children are, finally loses interest in the toy and moves on the adult can either indicate to Child B that the toy is no longer being used or they could remind Child A that Child B was waiting for it.
+This is now teaching Child A to respect others and also instills an awareness of others feelings too.
 Child A can now choose to hand the toy over.
 To share.
 To give.
 They will then feel the influx of positive emotion that accompanies this action.
 It's basic psychology, if it feels good they're likely to want to do it again, unprompted too.

-Yet this all sounds marvellously spiffy but it's not always so easy to implement, especially if either of the children are yours.
+Yet this all sounds marvelously spiffy but it's not always so easy to implement, especially if either of the children are yours.
 Whatever you do, one of the children is going to be pissed with you.
 Sometimes we're misguided in what we believe is right and what is socially acceptable.
 In an attempt to appear to be a good parent/human we may be tempted to nudge and insist our child to give up something before they're ready to just so we can internally boast that our child is soooooo good at sharing.
 We fail to notice our child isn't sharing anything.
 We are the one that is sharing in this instance, something that wasn't ours to share.

 Nobody said it was easy.
 Doing the genuinely right thing, never is.